How to plan a funeral or tangi

 Decide between a cremation, burial, or other forms of disposition.

-Make sure there are arrangements in place to pay for the funeral.
+Consider having arrangements in place to pay for the funeral.

 Set the personal details of the event such as the theme, viewing options, pallbearers, eulogists, music/prayers etc.